WordPress/openverse/documentation/reference/consent_decision_making.md

 ## Outcomes

-There are two possible outcomes for any proposal that follows this process: ratification or tabling.
+There are two possible outcomes for any proposal that follows this process: approval or tabling.
+In both cases, the author is expected to:

+- Update the current round callout to indicate the outcome
+- If the proposal is in a GitHub discussion, lock the discussion
+- If the proposal is in a PR, merge the PR if approved or close it if tabled
+- Move the associated card on the discussion dashboard to the appropriate column

+Further requirements specific to each outcome follow.

-### Ratification
+### Approval

-Ratification occurs once all paramount objections have been addressed and the author is satisfied with the state of the proposal.
+Approval occurs once all paramount objections have been addressed and the author is satisfied with the state of the proposal.
 At this point any necessary GitHub issues should be created and linked to the proposal.

 ### Tabling